-- 6. Did the Federal Perkins grant application request funds for career and technical education expenditures which were previously paid for by non-federal funds?

-- Yes

-- o No

-7. If "Yes" to above, provide an explanation (Text Box) 8.
-Did the college request the use of Federal Perkins funds to purchase textbooks?
-Yes No 9.
-If "Yes" to above, provide an explanation (Text Box) 10.
-Did the Federal Perkins grant application request additional funding for personnel expenses over and above the previous year's grant?
+6. Did the Federal Perkins grant application request funds for career and technical education expenditures which were previously paid for by non-federal funds?
+O Yes O No 7.
+If "Yes" to above, provide an explanation (Text Box) 8.
+Did the college request the use of Federal Perkins funds to purchase textbooks? o Yes o No 9.
+If "Yes" to above, provide an explanation (Text Box) 10 Did the Federal Perkins grant application request additional funding for personnel expenses over and above the previous year's grant?
 Yes No 6.
-If "Yes" to above, provide an explanation (Text Box) TIME AND EFFORT Charges to the Federal Perkins award for salaries and wages must be based on records that accurately reflect the work performed [2 CFR 200.43].
+If "Yes" to above, provide an explanation (Text Box) TIN ME AND EFFORT narges to the Federal Perkins award for salaries and wages must be based on records that curately reflect the work performed [2 CFR 200.43].
 11. Are the charges to the Federal Perkins award for salaries and wages supported by a system of internal controls that provide reasonable assurance charges are accurate, allowable and properly allocated?
+Yes No

-Yes No 12.
-If "No" to above, provide a corrective action plan to address deficiency.
-(Text Box) 13.
-Do the records for salary and wage charges to the Federal Perkins award comply with the established accounting policies and practices of the college?
-Yes No 14.
-If "No" to above, provide a corrective action plan to address deficiency.
-(Text Box) 15.
-Are charges to the Federal Perkins award for salaries and wages incorporated into the official records of the college.
+12. If "No" to above, provide a corrective action plan to address deficiency.
+(Text Box)